ratwolfzero/Weierstrass/Fractal/Fractal_Explorer/README.md

 > * Captures emergent fractal properties when $(a \cdot b \geq 1)$.
 >
 > The FFT visualizations show the exact spectral composition of this approximation.
+>
+> Note on Differentiability in 2D
+> The 2D version inherits the spirit of fractal complexity, though its strict nowhere-differentiability—unlike in 1D—is not guaranteed and remains structurally limited by its separab

 ---